- Booklet Binding

 Review: Later, often the next session, the group reviews the sequence of steps in the chart and discusses the problems encountered.

 Scoring the fold line helps immeasurably to accurate folding.
 To score paper, make a very shallow impression on the paper surface with the point of the scissors or a dull knife, running along a straight edge guide.
 The stiffening card itself can be the straight edge for this.
-If too deep, the paper will not hold together, so practice might be necessary.
+If the score cuts too deeply, the paper will not hold together, so practice might be necessary.
+People have to make mistakes in order to learn to do it correctly.
 Proper scoring makes the folding accurate and neat.